-- 1. Submit an Admissions Application with the \$10 application fee - 2.
+- 1. Submit an Admissions Application with the \$10 application fee. - 2.
 Submit a Residency Verification form with appropriate proof of residency (see Statement of Residency p.
-222) - 3.
-Submit appropriate academic credentials - an official high school transcript indicating date of graduation or - General Equivalency Diploma indicating scores and date of completion - an official college transcript from each college attended (if applicable) - ACT and SAT scores (may exempt students from ACCUPLACER placement test)
+210). - 3.
+Submit appropriate academic credentials - an official high school transcript indicating date of graduation or - General Equivalency Diploma indicating scores and date of completion - an official college transcript from each college attended (if applicable) - ACT and SAT scores (may exempt students from certain portions of the ACCUPLACER placement test)